chandru89new/dev-notes/post-ideas.md

 ## posts

+published:
-- a way to prevent "Cannot find x of undefined" via a `getKey` helper
+- a way to prevent "Cannot find x of undefined" via a helper

+upcoming:
 - using v-model on custom components to increase productivity
 - a smarter data provider component that can do CRUD
 - generalizing the vuex state and reaping some benefits
--